Student Organizations A-Z

 The Chicago-Kent Sportfeasors are a group of students, professors, and alumni who are connected by their love of distance running and other athletics.
 The Sportfeasors strive to encourage and build that connection - and to see it spread - through group participation in local races and sporting events.
 In addition, we hope to promote positive competition and the healthy resolution of stress, while increasing Chicago-Kent's recognition in the community.
 The Sportfeasors are made up of and seek members of all levels of experience, from the veteran marathoner to those who want to run their first 5K.

-The Student Bar Association, the law school's student government, was organized in 1942 and is affiliated with the Illinois Law Student Association and the American Bar Association's Law Student Division.
-All students are members of the SBA; dues are paid from the activities fee.
-The association engages in various activities at the law school.
-It appoints a member to participate in and vote at faculty meetings, sponsors speakers, programs and social events, and cooperates with the Illinois State Bar Association in its program of activities.
+The Student Bar Association, the law school's student government, was organized in 1942 and is affiliated with the Illinois Law Student Association, the American Bar Association, the Illinois State Bar Association, and the Chicago-Bar Association.
+All students are members of the SBA, as dues-paying members through the Student Activity Fee.
+The association engages in various activities at the law school and acts as liaison between students and the faculty and administration.
+It appoints a member to participate in and vote at faculty meetings, sponsors speakers, programs, and social events.
 Officers and student representatives of the SBA are elected each year from the student body.
+The SBA is the umbrella organization for all other student organizations and provides funding to those organizations.

 Child and Family Law Society (CFLS)